 The Education and Youth Services division is dedicated to improving the lives and safety of children and youth residing in DHA's communities.
 DHA's goal is to connect its youth to positive enrichment programs such as on-site after school and tutoring services, mentoring and youth development programs.
 Education and Youth Services programs include, but are not limited to:

-Scholarship Opportunities - Ruffin/Edwards Academic Development Scholarship Program
+Scholarship Opportunities - (including the Ruffin/Edwards Academic Development Scholarship) - Visit our Scholarships page

 - Dropout Intervention Program (DIP): Targets 100 Durham Public School students, grades 8-12, who reside in DHA's Communities.
 This program is designed to help students identify their strengths and to utilize them to overcome their barriers.
 In addition, The DIP promotes academic achievement and reduces the occurrence of behavior problems and other factors which inhibit students' ability to do well in school.